Dufferin County Home

-To one side of a meadow in Mono Township stands a new home, built as a retreat for its city owners.
+Beside a meadow in Mono Township stands a new home, built as a retreat for its city owners.
+We prized the meadow, and so we built a “bank barn” to one side of it, incorporating a low building built into the hillside.

 A development plan had previously seen the building located in the middle of the pasture.
 The land is bewitching – when you stand in the meadow, surrounded by Carolinian forest, you feel centered within a timeless Ontario landscape.
 We intervened to have the planning agreement relocate the house over to the treeline, leaving the meadow intact.
 We wanted the house to act as a gateway to the landscape, and not its centerpiece.